Horacio de la Costa: Death and legacy

 A few years before his death, De la Costa attended the General Congregation of Jesuits from all over the world in Rome.
 In need of a composition on "The Jesuits Today", the delegates entrusted him the preparation.
 He worked on it by himself for three days.
 When he was finished, he returned to the congregation and read his draft.
 His composition was accepted exactly as he had written it.

-De la Costa died of cancer on March 20, 1977 at the age of 60.
+De la Costa died of cancer on March 20, 1977, at the age of 60.
 He was buried in the Jesuit Novitiate Compound in Novaliches, Quezon City.

 For his achievements in the Jesuit Philippine Province and the Jesuit congregation in general, the Loyola School of Theology of the Ateneo de Manila University was inaugurated while the Horacio de la Costa Hall in the same university was named, both in his honor.

 A street in Salcedo Village in Makati's central business district, where the Ateneo de Manila's Salcedo Campus (which is home to the university's Graduate School of Business and the Center for Continuing Education) is located has been named after him as well.

 In 1982, the National Historical Institute (now the National Historical Commission of the Philippines) unveiled a historical marker in his hometown of Mauban.
 Another marker was unveiled in 2017 at his namesake hall at the Ateneo de Manila.

+In 2016, the Bangko Sentral ng Pilipinas released a limited edition one-peso commemorative coin in honor of de la Costa's 100th birth anniversary.